hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-greenlake-for-data-fabric/home.md

 HPE has taken the power of HPE Ezmeral Data Fabric and made it available as a fully managed service.
-This means you have access to hybrid data from edge, multicloud and data centers in one backbone of data that sits on HPE managed infrastructure.
+This means you have access to hybrid data from edge, multi-cloud and data centers in one backbone of data that sits on HPE managed infrastructure.
 The result is a reduction in the amount of time you spend negotiating access rights from owners of data silos then relying on complex ETL (extract, transform, and load) processes to move the data to your systems.